-14. Who is protected under NAR Section/Team insurance?
+15. Who is protected under NAR Team insurance?

 This insurance protects the group, corporately, against liability claims during activities sponsored by the group.
 If the group is sued as a result of a rocket accident, insurance would pay for the expenses resulting from the lawsuit, plus damages awarded.
 Individual members may still be held liable for their own actions.
-Some additional protection may be achieved if the club is a registered nonprofit corporation -- contact an attorney in your state for guidance.

-15.Any difference between individual and Section/Team insurance as far as what stuff it can cover?
+16. Any difference between individual and Team insurance as far as what stuff it can cover?